blacklightpy/vaultofknowledge/World Building/Business and Finance/Company Management/Project Management/Agile Methodology/Agile.md

 # Philosophy
 The agile manifesto describes 12 principles which form the philosophy of agile. https://agilemanifesto.org/principles.html
+Some of them are:
+- Individuals and interactions over processes and tools
+- Working software over comprehensive documentation
+- Customer collaboration over contract negotiation
+- Responding to change over following a plan

 - [[Tips on Implementing Agile]]